SynthCard/synthcard.com/DEVELOPMENT.md

 # Developer Guide

 ## Contribute
-I used [Hugo](https://gohugo.io/) do develop this site.
+The site is built using [Hugo](https://gohugo.io/).
 The main theme used is [showcase](https://themes.gohugo.io/themes/showcase-hugo-theme/).

 Add new projects under `content/projects`.
 Override the theme's templates under `/layouts/`.